DnMakyr/Lottery/README.md

 # Lottery

 This is a pet project for a YEP's lucky drawing event.
 Feel free forking and adjusting it to your needs.
-Since this project is kinda small so I doesn't enforce DRY or clean coding.
+Since this project is kinda small so I didn't enforce DRY or clean coding.
 Please take note of this!

 ## Instruction Regarding Database